 Florida’s Newly Voted-in Cannabis Industry

 Florida will not roll out the comprehensive medical marijuana coverage seen in previous states.
-Many forms of “chronic pain” are commonly treated with medical marijuana, but it is not a listed approved ailment on any legislation yet in Florida, for instance.
-Because of lacking initial sweeping rollouts, the forthcoming medical marijuana industry in Florida my find itself below the national average when it comes to future revenue.
+Because of lacking initial sweeping rollouts, the forthcoming medical marijuana industry in Florida may find itself below the national average when it comes to future revenue.

 For a peek into the future, Florida should look no further than first-in-the-country Colorado, which just saw 2016 pot sales exceed $1B over the first 10 months of 2016.
 Of this, over $150 million in taxes from legal marijuana sales was collected.
 Colorado currently uses much of the marijuana tax revenue to improve public schools in the area.

 Currently, recreational marijuana has been legalized in 8 states, with 28 states legalizing some version of medicinal marijuana.

 Nationally, alternative forms of cannabis such as edibles and smoked concentrates such as wax or shatter are quickly garnering more and more of the sales pie.

 Per Marijuana Business Factbook 2016, while edibles and concentrates have yet to overtake flower (“buds”) as the main mode of mota consumption, they already make up nearly 30% of all legal cannabis sales in the United States.